sidmachines/sidmachines/README.md

 - **Research and Notes** – Documentation of theoretical foundations, mathematics and relevant papers.
 - **Experimentation** – Prototypes and small-scale experiments that validate ideas step by step.
-- **Progress Tracking** – Transparent logs of daily and weekly work, including results and lessons learned.
+- **Progress Tracking** – Transparent logs and updates, including results and lessons learned.
 - **Projects and Demos** – Reproducible implementations that show concrete progress over time.

 ---

 ## Operating Principles

-1. **Ship Weekly** – Every cycle concludes with a demo, a report and a documented result.
-2. **Learn in Public** – Progress, successes and failures are shared openly.
+1. **Learn in Public** – Progress, successes and failures are shared openly.
-3. **Tight Experimental Loops** – Each experiment has a focused question and a clear outcome.
+2. **Tight Experimental Loops** – Each experiment has a focused question and a clear outcome.
-4. **Safety by Design** – Risks and failure modes are identified and tracked from the start.
+3. **Safety by Design** – Risks and failure modes are identified and tracked from the start.